drtyhbo/drty/docs/settings.md

             // drty.contrib.sessions
         ]

 The `INSTALLED_APPS` array contains the list of applications that drty will load.
-Click here for more information about applications.
+Click here for more information about apps.

         MIDDLEWARE_CLASSES: [
             // drty.contrib.sessions.middleware.SessionMiddleware